-African Vibes is a fast-growing general-interest digital and print magazine which defines, reflects and celebrates Africa and Africans.
-We paint a hopeful and positive pictur eof a continent that suffers greatly from so much negativity and strife.
-There is so much good coming out of Africa and Africans and we want to bring that to the forefront.
+African Vibes reflects and celebrates positive Africa and the contribution of Africans across the globe.
+We facilitate and reinforce our readers’ journey to embracing and pursuing a contemporary African lifestyle.
+We paint a hopeful and positive picture of a continent that suffers greatly from so much negativity and strife.
+There is so much good coming out of Africa and Africans and we want to highlight that and bring it to the forefront.
 We continue to find ways of connecting, educating, inspiring, motivating, empowering and entertaining our readers with editorial covering social issues, culture, beauty, fashion, relationships, lifestyle, health, fitness, cultural differences and more.
 We focus on bringing information that will enrich the life and lifestyle of our readers.

 - Culture: Experience pieces and reports on the African culture.

 - Health & Fitness: Service articles, first-person essays, health news, fitness tips, and trend reports.

 - Business: Business articles with a focus on Africa, doing business in Africa or Africans doing business abroad